-Ezoic is a rather large AdSense partner and ad-optimization service, so I am regularly asked how to integrate them into WordPress using Advanced Ads.
+Ezoic is a rather large AdSense partner and ad-optimization service, so users ask us regularly how to integrate them into WordPress using Advanced Ads.
 This page gives an overview.
 I am linking to the Ezoic website for the information covering the setup on their end while focusing on how to bring those features to WordPress in more detail here.

-I have seen Ezoic change technically over the years, so this tutorial might be outdated at one point.
-If you notice that any of the given information is not working anymore then please let me know through this page.
+I have seen Ezoic change technically over the years, so that this tutorial might be outdated at one point.
+If you notice that any given information is not working anymore, please let me know through this page.

 Setup for Ezoic in WordPress

-There is one fundamental difference between Ezoic and other ad networks and providers: you are not just adding some ad tags and load them with the rest of your site.
-Instead, you place the tags and route your whole traffic through their servers.
-The ads are then added before the site reaches your users.
+There is one fundamental difference between Ezoic and ad networks: you are not just adding some ad tags and load them with the rest of your site.
+Instead, you place ad placeholders while Ezoic might or might not fill when optimizing your ad setup.

 - Use the Ezoic Ad Tester and wrap existing ads so that Ezoic can improve their revenue

 - Put multiple placeholders on your site to allow Ezoic to test different ad combinations in the best performing positions for each user

 Wrapping your existing ads

 To test your existing ads against Ezoic, you’d need to wrap them with a specific “placeholder” code.
 An example from their manual is this: